- Submit articles in MS Word, OpenOffice, or RTF (no PDFs).

 Tables & Figures

-- References to tables and figures should be lowercase when mentioned in the text (table 1).
+- References to tables and figures should be capitalized when mentioned in the text (Table 1).

-- Titles for table and figure: Sentence style, bold, flush left
+- Titles for table and figure: Headline style, bold, flush left

 - Indent first line of all paragraphs 0.5 inch/1.25cm.